 Cute bistrots, restaurants serving regional cuisine... or why not a simple picnic cobbled together from a local market?
 Epicurean cyclists might choose to stop for lunch at the Moulin des Quatre Saisons in La Flèche.
 This 16th century property is encircled by the Loir River and its menu has earned the place a Michelin star!

-Discover the terroir of the Pays de la Loire on your plate after the kilometres devoured on your touring or electric bike.
+Discover the terroir of the Atlantic Loire Valley region on your plate after the kilometres devoured on your touring or electric bike.
 From Jasnières wine to a Crémet d'Anjou (a dessert made with crème fraîche), local produce will be your gratifying reward after a strenuous morning on the saddle.